jsaikmr/Foodie_Restaurant_Bot_using_RASA/README.md

 ## Deployment to slack

-run the bot on local sever and integrate with slack.
+Run the bot on local sever and integrate with slack.

 Using ngrok (https://ngrok.com/download) as a webhook deploy the bot on slack(https://slack.com/).
 Create a bot in slack and integrate the credentials in run_app.py program.